Rangi42/polishedcrystal/README.md

 * Add: Rocket Executive in Slowpoke Well.
 * Add: Pokémon are found via Headbutt on Route 47+48 and in Yellow Forest.
 * Add: Restore unused dialog about Prof. Silktree to the Ruins of Alph.
+* Add: Politoed is Water/Grass.
+* Add: Sunflora is Grass/Fire.
+* Add: Electivire is Electric/Fighting.
+* Add: Magmortar is Fire/Steel.
 * Fix: Replace Pryce's Seel and Shellder with Piloswine and Sneasel.
 * Fix: Replace broken Trainer House tiles with a Poké Ball pattern.
 * Fix: Typo "your" for "you" (thanks, jpmac26).